-Protecting your partner and friends
+Bystander Intervention: Protecting your partner and friends

-- Consent is voluntary and mutual and can be withdrawn any time. - Past consent does not mean current or future consent. - There is no consent when there is force, intimidation, or coercion. - One cannot always consent if under the influence of alcohol and/or drugs. - Understand that if someone does not or cannot consent to sex, it is rape. - Keep an eye on a friend or partner who has had too much to drink. - Respect your partner's feelings and needs.
-Do not pressure anyone to go beyond the limits she or he has set. - If you are unsure of what your partner wants, ask for clarification. - Be careful with alcohol and drugs.
+- If you or someone else is in immediate danger, dial 911. - Watch out for your friends and others.
+If you someone looks like they could be in trouble or need help, ask if they are ok. - Speak up when someone discusses plans to take sexual advantage of another person. - Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - Refer people to resources for support in health, counseling, or with legal assistance. - Consent is voluntary and mutual and can be withdrawn any time. - Past consent does not mean current or future consent. - There is no consent when there is force, intimidation, or coercion. - One cannot always consent if under the influence of alcohol and/or drugs. - Understand that if someone does not or cannot consent to sex, it is rape. - Keep an eye on a friend or partner who has had too much to drink. - Respect your partner's feelings and needs.
+Do not pressure anyone to go beyond the limits she or he has set.

+- If you are unsure of what your partner wants, ask for clarification. - Be careful with alcohol and drugs.
 They can interfere with your ability to clearly assess situations and to communicate effectively.
-If you have sex with a person under these conditions, the situation could be understood as rape. - Be careful in group situations- resist pressure from friends to participate in or be subjected to violent or criminal acts.

-• Do not make assumptions about a woman's behavior.
-Do not automatically assume a woman wants to have sex just because she drinks heavily, dresses provocatively, or agrees to go back to your room.
+If you have sex with a person under these conditions, the situation could be understood as rape. - Be careful in group situations- resist pressure from friends to participate in or be subjected to violent or criminal acts. - Do not make assumptions about a person's behavior.
+Do not automatically assume a person wants to have sex just because they drink heavily, dress provocatively, or agree to go back to your room.